OpenStickCommunity/Hardware/Open_Core0/README.md

 The Open_Core0 is my take on a small stickless controller.
 This was designed from scratch by myself and brings in elements that I believe stickless controller users will enjoy.
 This is designed to be a premium unit.

 A few immediate notes:
-1 - I have not finished the official firmware yet, until there you can find prerelease firmware [HERE](https://github.com/OpenStickCommunity/Hardware/tree/main/Open_Core0/PRERELEASE%20FIRMWARE/GP2040-CE_0.7.4_OPEN_CORE0.uf2)
+1 - I have not finished the official firmware yet, until there you can find pre-release firmware [HERE](https://github.com/OpenStickCommunity/Hardware/tree/main/Open_Core0/PRERELEASE%20FIRMWARE/GP2040-CE_0.7.4_OPEN_CORE0.uf2)
-2 - Schematics have not been finished yet but will be added at a later time 3 - I have not tested the updated plexi cut yet, since the change from v1 was extreamly minimal I do not expect this to be an issue
+2 - Schematics have not been finished yet but will be added at a later time 3 - I have not tested the updated plexi cut yet, since the change from v1 was extremely minimal, I do not expect this to be an issue
 4 - There are currently no STEP files for the case as I built everything in TinkerCAD, someone in the community is working on a STEP file for this
-5 - The RGB turbo LED is currently not implemented in the firmware 6 - The side LEDs are currently not implemented in the firmware 7 - Vendor resources have not yet been updated for the Open_Core0 8 - The main image for this is the v1.0 of the Open_Core0 - v2.0 sees the right strap holder removed in favor of a USB passtrough port, images will be updated soon.
+5 - The RGB turbo LED is currently not implemented in the firmware 6 - The side LEDs are currently not implemented in the firmware 7 - Vendor resources have not yet been updated for the Open_Core0 8 - The main image for this is the v1.0 of the Open_Core0 - v2.0 sees the right strap holder removed in favor of a USB passthrough port, images will be updated soon.

 The Open_Core0 is an embedded SMD design with through hole components.
-It is not recommened to assemble these yoursulf unless you have a setup to do SMD assembly.
+It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.

 With the Open_Core0 using an embedded RP2040 chip, we are able to access all of the additional GPIO pins that are not easily accessible on the standard Raspberry Pi Pico board.
 This allows us to have many more options on the board so that people can make truly unique and custom contollers.

-We have a small but passionate Discord group which you can access here if interested: https://discord.com/invite/k2pxhke7q8
+We have a small but passionate Discord group which you can access here, if interested: https://discord.com/invite/k2pxhke7q8

 A massive thank you to FeralAI who made most of this possible!

 ## Board design choices

-The Open_Core0 a new layout that was modified based on feedback from the commiunity and pro level players.
-It may not be the perfect layout for you and I encourage everyone to make the changes they want to see to it.
+The Open_Core0 has a new layout that was modified based on feedback from the community and pro level players.
+It may not be the perfect layout for you and I encourage everyone to make whatever changes they want.
 At this time I am not taking requests for changes to the layout.

-Six aux buttons are located in the top left of the board.
+Six auxillary buttons are located on the top left side of the board.
 These represent Start / Select / Home / Capture / L3 / R3.

-An 0.96" OLED has beed added to allow visability into current controller settings.
+An 0.96" OLED has beed added to allow visibility into current controller settings.

 There are two additional aux buttons located to the right of the OLED that are currently unmapped.
 These are designed to be used with addons in GP2040-CE like turbo, functions, macros (coming soon) etc.